 Ecosystems - Choose from 3 themes

-Forest Ecosystems: Students view slides, observe plant specimens and conduct a pH test on soil.
-They discover the healthy role of fire in maintaining the local endangered forest ecosystem of the Pine Barrens as well as the role that the Pine Barrens plays in maintaining our aquifer.
-This program features natural and social science topics with a specific emphasis on Long Island, its people and landscape.
+Forest Ecosystems: Students view slides, observe plant specimens, and conduct a pH test on soil.
+They discover the healthy role of fire in maintaining the local endangered forest ecosystem of the Pine Barrens, as well as the role that the Pine Barrens plays in maintaining our aquifer.
+This program features natural and social science topics with a specific emphasis on Long Island, its people, and its landscape.

 NGSS Learning Standards: P-LS1-1, P-LS1-2; K-LS1-1, K-ESS3-1, 2-LS2-2, 2-LS4-1; 3-LS4-3, 3-LS4-4, 3-LS4-2, 3-ESS2-2; 4-LS1-1, 4-LS1-2; 5-LS1-1, 5-ESS3-1; MS-LS2-1, MS-LS2-4, MS-LS2-5, MS-ESS3-4